StephaneBg/SimpleNumberPicker/README.md

         snpBackspaceColor        :: color of the backspace button snpDialogBackground      :: color of the dialog background

- 2. Create your own custom theme in `styles.xml`:
+ 2. Create your own custom style in `styles.xml`:

   ```xml
     <style name="DecimalPickerTheme" parent="SimpleNumberPickerTheme">